hackclub/newsletter/2022-09-september/README.md

 <img width="420" alt="Screenshot 2022-09-24 at 10 41 46 PM" src="https://user-images.githubusercontent.com/39828164/192104131-37b2257e-4bf3-40c3-893d-9200bd732005.png">

-Once again, I hope you'll check out **[🎬 Hack Club's Assemble Documentary](https://www.youtube.com/watch?v=PnK4gzO6S3Q)**: a film on Assemble to help answer the question _"what is a hackathon?"_.
+Once again, I hope you'll check out **[🎬 The Assemble Documentary](https://www.youtube.com/watch?v=PnK4gzO6S3Q)**: a film on Assemble to help answer the question _"what is a hackathon?"_.
 It showcases the magical experience of attending a hackathon, and our hope is that it can help organisers share what’s in store for attendees at their hackathons.

 <a href="https://www.youtube.com/watch?v=PnK4gzO6S3Q">
   <img src="https://user-images.githubusercontent.com/39828164/192104361-fb7b2dd1-14d5-4297-9aa0-b37cd96dc912.jpg" width="400px" />